niklaslorenz/code-assist.nvim/README.md

 ## BUGS

 - When renaming a convesation, last_conversation is not updated resulting in a new conversation being created when opened again after restart
+- When conversations get too long, the curl command that issues the response request cannot be executed any more as the entire conversation is currently relayed via a parameter

 ## Setup